Pelican Scoop Podcast

 Senior Nina and Math Department Head Joe Cleary reflect on their book chat, and the experiences at Loomis and beyond, that Nina brought to the discussion.

 Erica Gerace speaks with us about the Science Department's Guided Research Projects, one of Loomis Chaffee's distinctive programs for advanced science students.

-Joe Cleary and Hudson Harper, the chair and assistant chair of the mathematics department, discuss opportunities for students with a passion for the subject.
+Joe Cleary, chair of the mathematics department, discuss opportunities for students with a passion for the subject.

 Scott MacClintic and Jen Solomon, Director and Associate Director of Innovation respectively, on the Pearse Hub for Innovation, the PHI, which is currently under construction as part of Loomis Chaffee’s new campus center.

 Student Aarman tells his math teacher about an interesting — and impromptu — math problem he solved while an audience member at his younger brother's spelling bee.